 Coral Minerals.
 We recommend taking adequate amounts of special ionized coral minerals, which are rich in highly ionized, naturally occurring calcium and magnesium as well as many trace minerals.
-These minerals are profoundly ef- cient in helping to establish your pH in the alkaline zone (re ected by a 6.5 to 7.0 rst-morning urine pH).
+These minerals are profoundly ef- cient in helping to establish your pH in the alkaline zone (reflected by a 6.5 to 7.0 first-morning urine pH).
 To get the best results from dental work, your pH should be kept well within the alkaline range.
-If your pH is very acid (below 6.0), you may nd dental work may be much more dif cult.
+If your pH is very acid (below 6.0), you may find dental work may be much more difficult.

 Vitamin D. Vitamin D is absolutely necessary for uptake of calcium.
-For ef cient uptake of calcium, we recommend taking high quality cod liver oil (which has naturally occur- ring vitamin D) or mushroom mycelial extracts which also deliver biologically active provitamin D.
+For efficient uptake of calcium, we recommend taking high quality cod liver oil (which has naturally occurring vitamin D), Premier Fermented Mushrooms (mycelial extracts) which also deliver biologically active provitamin D, or our D3+K2.

 Organic Oil of Oregano.
-Oil of oregano is an essential oil with potent anti-in ammatory and healing properties.
-You can massage a drop or two into the gums to relieve in am- mation or pain following dental work.
+Oil of oregano is an essential oil with potent anti-in flammatory and healing properties.
+You can massage a drop or two into the gums to relieve inflammation or pain following dental work.
 For those who are sensitive to oil of oregano, we recommend organic neem oil (see below).

 Organic Limonene Oil.
 Limonene is an essential oil extract of orange peel.
 Its famous anti-in ammatory and healing properties make it a tremendous help during dental work.
 It can be massaged around painful gums or teeth.
 Mixing a few drops of oil of oregano, limonene oil, and/or neem oil in your hand then applying it to the gums can provide deeper penetration.